twhiteaker/CFGeom/README.md

 2) See the `timeSeries` featureType
 3) Find the `timeseries_id` `cf_role`
 4) Find the `coordinates` attribute of data variables
-5) See that the variables indicated by the `coordinates` attribute have a `standard_name` `geometry_x_node` and `geometry_y_node` to determine that these are polygons according to this new specification
+5) See that the variables indicated by the `coordinates` attribute have a `cf_role` `geometry_x_node` and `geometry_y_node` to determine that these are geometries according to this new specification
-6) Find the coordinate index variable with `geom_coordinates` that point to the nodes and see that its `stop_encoding` is `cra`
+6) Find the coordinate index variable with `geom_coordinates` that point to the nodes
 7) Find the variable with `contiguous_ragged_dimension` pointing to the dimension of the coordinate index variable to determine how to index into the coordinate index
-8) Iterate over polygons, parsing out geometries using the contiguous ragged stop variable and coordinate index variable to interpret the coordinate data variables
+8) Iterate over polygons, parsing out geometries using the contiguous ragged start variable and coordinate index variable to interpret the coordinate data variables

 Or, without reference to the timeseries:

 1) See CF-1.8 conventions
 2) See the `geom_type` of `multipolygon`
-3) See the `stop_encoding` of `cra`
-4) Find the variable with a `contiguous_ragged_dimension` matching the coordinate index variable's dimension
+3) Find the variable with a `contiguous_ragged_dimension` matching the coordinate index variable's dimension
-5) See the `geom_coordinates` of `x y`
+4) See the `geom_coordinates` of `x y`
-6) Using the contiguous ragged stop variable found in 4 and the coordinate index variable found in 2, geometries can be parsed out of the coordinate index variable and parsed using the hole and break values in it
+5) Using the contiguous ragged start variable found in 3 and the coordinate index variable found in 2, geometries can be parsed out of the coordinate index variable and parsed using the hole and break values in it